GutlapalliNikhil/attitude-estimation-matlab-iphone/README.md

-# Attitude Estimation MATLAB Code
+# Attitude Estimation of iPhone using MATLAB Code

 ## Overview